vvaltchev/tilck/docs/contributing.md

 **NOTE:** don't be scared to propose an imperfect pull request.
 You will get help!

 Code-free contributions are also welcome.
-The project would benefit from more documentation (HOWTOs, tutorials etc.), but also from artistic assets like a classic (square) logo and a banner.
+The project would benefit from more documentation (HOWTOs, tutorials etc.), but also from artistic assets.

 [building]: docs/building.md
 [testing]: docs/testing.md